 - Encrypt PDF output files with a password and set PDF security options.

-With the comprehensive PDF capability it brings to Outlook, the add-in offers the best bang for the buck.
+To sum up, with the comprehensive PDF capability it brings to Outlook, the add-in offers the best bang for the buck.
 For more on how this add-in can solve a lot of your of PDF needs out of your Microsoft Outlook, refer to the official product page.

-Interestingly, you can also get it for free if you represent an educational institution or a non-profit organization.
+Meanwhile, you can also get it for free if you represent an educational institution or a non-profit organization.

 If you have any questions on this Save As PDF tool, please leave a comment below.